github/codeql/docs/codeql/ql-language-reference/signatures.rst

 matching given signatures.

-Unlike type signatures and predicate signatures, the substitution of type signatures relies on nominal typing. i.e. modules need to declare at their definition the module signatures they implement.
+Unlike type signatures and predicate signatures, the substitution of type signatures relies on nominal typing.
+That is, the definition of a module must declare the module signatures it implements.

 In detail, a type signature definition consists of: